top of page

 Armenia is the second country I have visited in this region that is nestled in the crossroads between Eastern Europe and Western Asia.

 It is also surprisingly historic and it is believed that they were one of the first countries in the world to adopt Christianity as their state religion.
-Be prepared for a whole lot of beautiful monasteries scattered around the region amongst dense national park forests and snow-capped alps.
+Be prepared for a whole lot of beautiful Armenia monasteries scattered around the region amongst dense national park forests and snow-capped alps.

 So let me sum up the trip for you with a list of must-see places!

 NOTE: Due to the conflicts in the region, if by any chance you have been to Azerbaijan in the recent past, expect to be questioned about this at the immigration counter.
-Keep your responses short and be clear about the reasons for your trip there. if you went for tourist reasons, explain that clearly and be ready to produce a detailed set of documents for your trip to Armenia from itinerary, hotel reservations, and return ticket.
+Keep your responses short and be clear about the reasons for your trip there. if you went for tourist reasons, explain that clearly and be ready to produce a detailed set of documents for your trip to Armenia from Armenia itinerary, hotel reservations, and return ticket.

 Expect your typical developing country culture.
 Most certainly expect a few leers from strange men on the street if you decide to walk outdoors in a fancy dress in the city.
-Go with your guide/driver and be mindful of your surroundings
+Go with your guide/driver and be mindful of your surroundings — especially if you’re considering Armenia

 April, May, June and October, November is best due to the slightly cooler weather.
+The best time to visit Armenia really depends on whether you prefer snowy landscapes or mild spring hikes.

 Everyone is helpful and fluent in English.